Hercules DFAC set to reopen after innovation project

 |0

-This work, Hercules DFAC set to reopen after innovation project, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Hercules DFAC set to reopen after innovation project, by SrA Maria Umanzor Guzman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT